XilongYang/xilong.site/README.md

 build/update-index.py
 ```

-Updates the post list, which is sorted by created date and grouped by create year.
+Updates the post list, which is sorted by creation date and grouped by creation year.

-The info of title and date of a post is from the meta info of the source files.
+The title and creation date of a post are parse from the metadata of the source files.